Department of the Army, DoD.

 (c) Chemical tests of personnel involved in fatal accidents.
 (1) Installation medical authorities will immediately notify the installation law enforcement officer of—

 (i) The death of any person involved in a motor vehicle accident.

 (ii) The circumstances surrounding such an accident, based on information available at the time of admission or receipt of the body of the victim.

 (2) Medical authorities will examine the bodies of those persons killed in a motor vehicle accident to include drivers, passengers, and pedestrians subject to military jurisdiction.
-They will also examine the bodies of dependents, who are 16 years of age or older, if the sponsors give their consent.
-Tests for the presence and concentration of alcohol or other drugs in the person's blood, bodily fluids, or tissues will be made as soon as possible and where practical within 8 hours of death.
+They will also examine the bodies of family members, who are 16 years of age or older, if the sponsors give their consent.
+Tests for the presence and concentration of alcohol or other drugs in the person's blood, bodily fluids, or tissues will be made as soon as possible and where practical within eight hours of death.
 The test results will be included in the medical reports.

 (3) As provided by law and medical conditions permitting, a blood or breath sample will be obtained from any surviving operator whose vehicle is involved in a fatal accident.

 (a) Law enforcement personnel usually detect drivers under the influence of alcohol or other drugs by observing unusual or abnormal driving behavior.
 Drivers showing such behavior will be stopped immediately.
 The cause of the unusual driving behavior will be determined, and proper enforcement action will be taken.